 - Harmonic filter (FC)

 Most common topologies for SVCs are: TCR/FC or TCR/TSC/FC.
 The main advantage for using a topology with TSC branch(es) is to reduce the losses (by reducing the filter size).
+Mechanically switched banks can be included both on HV and LV side of SVC transformer to increase the total reactive power support outside the dynamic range.
 Hitachi Energy's SVC control system can be utilized for controlling new or existing external shunt banks.